mozn51/TradeMe-Test/README.md

 UI tests are located in `test/specs/ui/`.
 Each test file follows the Page Object Model, ensuring reusable and maintainable code.

-- **Example**: `searchProperty.spec.ts` navigates to the Trade Me sandbox site,
+- **Example**: `homepage-search.spec.ts` navigates to the Trade Me sandbox site,
   performs a search for "house," selects a category and region, and verifies listings.

 ### API Tests

 API tests are in `test/specs/api/`.
 Each API test follows best practices for validating responses, structure, and data.

-- **Example**: `verifyCarBrands.spec.ts` calls the Trade Me API to fetch car brands and verifies the count.
+- **Example**: `api-tests.spec.ts` calls the Trade Me API to fetch car brands and verifies the count based on the `EXPECTED_TOTAL_CAR_BRANDS` in `.env`.

 ## Best Practices

 - **Page Object Model**: All UI interactions are abstracted into page objects located in `pages/`.
-- **Data-Driven Testing**: Keep test data in `test/data/` for easy updates and scalability.
 - **Logging and Screenshots**: Automatically capture screenshots on test failures for quick debugging.
 - **Error Handling**: Configured timeouts and retries ensure test stability.